 - If you use drugs: know what and how much you’re taking.
-Pace yourself and take breaks
+Pace yourself, and take breaks.

-- When calling the emergency services for an ambulance, be aware the police may also attend
+- When calling the emergency services for an ambulance, be aware the police may also attend.

-- Not all hook-ups go to plan, and we often don’t talk about them when they go wrong.
-We should so we can learn from each other
+- When hook-ups don’t go to plan, we often don’t talk about them when they go wrong.
+Chatting it through with a friend can help.

 Useful links to other parts of this website